Back to Glossary

 Race Procedures

-FP2 stands for Free Practice 2, which is the second practice session that takes place during a motorsport race weekend to help drivers and teams prepare for qualifying and the actual race.
+FP2, or Free Practice 2, is the second practice session during a motorsport race weekend where drivers and teams test their cars and gather important data before qualifying and the race.

-During Free Practice 2, drivers focus on understanding how their car behaves on the specific track they're racing on.
-Every circuit is different - some have long straight sections where top speed matters most, while others have tight corners that require excellent handling.
-Teams use this time to adjust things like the car's aerodynamics, suspension settings, and brake balance to match the track's unique characteristics.
+During Free Practice 2, teams have several important goals.
+They need to understand how their car handles on that specific track, since every circuit is different.
+Some tracks have long straights where top speed matters most, while others have tight corners where handling is key.
+Teams adjust things like the car's wings (aerodynamics), suspension stiffness, and brake settings to match what the track demands.